I Learnt The Secret to Glowing and Balanced Skin

 What to Eat for a Balanced Gut and Glowing Skin

 Food is one of the most powerful ways to support both gut and skin health.
-Here are some skin-friendly gut-healing foods to focus on and those to avoid:
+Here are a few foods you can add in:

 Supplements That Support Gut and Skin Health

-While diet is the foundation, certain supplements can help support your gut and skin from within if you are unable to get these from your diet.
+While diet is the foundation, certain supplements can help support your gut and skin:

-• Omega-3s (Fish oil or algae-based DHA) – Reduce inflammation and keep skin hydrated.
+• Omega-3s reduce inflammation and keep skin hydrated.

-I encourage you to do your research and read all labels when it comes to supplements.
-Higher cost does not always mean higher quality.
-Do check with your healthcare provider whether starting supplements is right for you.
+Do your research when it comes to supplements and check with your healthcare provider whether starting supplements is right for you.

 Skincare Tips for a Healthy Skin Barrier

-I’m sorry to tell you that one face mask is not the solution.
-Skincare alone won’t fix gut-related skin issues, but the right products can support your skin while you work on gut healing.
+Skincare alone won’t fix gut-related skin issues, but the right products can support your skin while you work on healing your gut:

-• Prioritise hydration → Look for humectants (ingredient which helps retain moisture) like hyaluronic acid and glycerin.
+• Prioritise hydration through ingredients like hyaluronic acid and glycerin.

 Your gut and skin are more connected than you might think.
-If you’ve been struggling with acne, eczema, or dullness, healing your gut could be the missing piece.
-Start with small changes — adding more gut-friendly foods, reducing inflammatory triggers, and being mindful of your skincare routine.
+Start with small changes by adding more gut-friendly foods, reducing inflammatory triggers, and being mindful of your skincare routine.

 With love and balance, my Friends x